umgbhalla/starred/README.md

 ## C++

-- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue
+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
 - [rnayabed/rangoli](https://github.com/rnayabed/rangoli) - Free, Open Source, Lightweight, Cross-platform Software for Royal Kludge Keyboards
 - [lighthousand/books](https://github.com/lighthousand/books) - book list
 - [jainaman224/Algo_Ds_Notes](https://github.com/jainaman224/Algo_Ds_Notes) - It is a repository that is a collection of algorithms and data structures with implementation in various languages.